 - 7. Contrary to the provisions of paragraph 1 till 5 of this Article, a component may be concluded with the 'pass' designation.
 (In Dutch: aan voorwaarden voldaan, AVV).
-The names of the relevant components can be found in section B of these Regulations, if applicable. - 8.
-When a student hasn't signed out for a component and hasn't taken the examination or participated in another type of assessment, a no show will be registrered.
+The names of the relevant components can be found in section B of these Regulations, if applicable. - When a student hasn't signed out for a component and hasn't taken the examination or participated in another type of assessment, a no show will be registrered (NAP).
+This registration is seen as an examination opportunity.